 We’re fortunate to have some of the juiciest cherries in the world in Eastern Washington, and there’s nothing tastier than a cherry you’ve just picked yourself.
 Get your cherry pitter ready, because I found some great options for cherry picking not far from Seattle in the Yakima Valley!

 One popular U-pick orchard for juicy bing and beautiful rainier cherries is Barrett Orchards (transitioning to organic)(1209 Pecks Canyon Road – Yakima, (509) 966-1275).
-U-pick will launch here around June 26 and continue for 2 weeks or so.
-Barrett hosts its popular annual Cherry Festival the weekend of July 7/8 – come for the U-pick and stay for the hayrides, live music, pit-spitting contest, ice cream, lemonade and more.
+U-pick for cherries continues through July 4, 2016.
+Their Cherry Festival is the weekend of July 2-4 2016.

 By the way, the best online informational resource for finding U-pick farms year-round in Washington is pickyourown.org.
 It’s updated regularly, though I would love to see them improve the user interface a bit – it’s tricky to find what you’re looking for but keep digging.